Can My Employer Change My Contract Without My Consent?

 Consider this example: an employee based in one city is told they must relocate to an office 200 miles away.
 Their contract contains no mobility clause.
 The employer has no legal right to impose that move.
 If they press ahead and the employee refuses, dismissing that employee for non-compliance could be unlawful.

 Changes to hours are equally sensitive.
-Cutting someone from full-time to part-time without agreement is not a minor adjustment — it is a significant change to a core contractual term.
+Cutting someone from full-time to part-time without agreement is not a minor adjustment — it is a change to a core contractual term.

 Changes to Job Title, Duties, or Reporting Structure

-Role changes can be harder to assess because employers have some scope to manage and adjust duties within the role.
+Role changes can be harder to assess because employers have some scope to manage and adjust duties within a role.
 The line is crossed when the change is so significant that it effectively makes the job a different one.

 Workplace Policy Changes vs. Contract Changes — Know the Difference